What does “zenbu” mean in Japanese?

 - tsuki – 月 (つき) : a noun meaning ‘the moon’ in Japanese.

-- no – の : a case particle used to join two nouns.
+- no – の : a case particle joining two nouns.
 Normally, the first one can work as a modifier to describe the second.
-In the example, this is used to join “tsuki” and “zenbu”.
-The formed phrase literally means ‘the whole of the moon’.
+In the example, this works to join “tsuki” and “zenbu”.
+The formed phrase literally means ‘the whole of the moon’ in Japanese.
 Word orders in Japanese and English are different, but the role of this case particle is similar to that of “of”.

 - wo – を : a case particle used to make the object word in a sentence.
-In the example, this works after “tsuki no zenbu” to make the object in the clause.
+In the example, this is used after “tsuki no zenbu” to make the object in the noun clause.

 - miru – 見る (みる) : a verb meaning ‘to see’ in Japanese.